 When employees know their efforts are valued, they are more likely to stay with you.
 According to a recent survey by Bonusly, 46% of workers left a job because they felt underappreciated.
 65% agreed that they would work harder if they felt appreciated.

-Make your employees feel valued by saying ‘thank you’ often.
+One of the ways to retain employees is to make them feel valued by saying ‘thank you’ often.
 Particularly when your team is working on a project that requires them to go the extra mile.
 In such instances, the manager can spend time with each team member to explain why they are appreciated and how their efforts make a difference.
 This can really boost their morale and make them more enthusiastic about their work.
 Try some of the following ways to appreciate your employees:

-• Recognition programs — Implement formal recognition programs that celebrate outstanding performance, such as "Employee of the Month" awards or peer-nominated recognition.
+- Recognition programs — Implement formal employee recognition programs that celebrate outstanding performance, such as "Employee of the Month" awards or peer-nominated recognition.
 Provide tangible rewards or certificates to acknowledge their efforts.

-• Feedback and appreciation training — Train managers and team leaders to provide regular, constructive feedback and appreciation to their team members.
-Encourage a culture of open communication and gratitude through public praise in company channels, weekly or monthly email updates.
+- Feedback and appreciation training — Train managers and team leaders to provide regular, constructive feedback and appreciation to their team members.
+Encourage a culture of open employee communication and gratitude through public praise in company channels, weekly or monthly email updates.

-• Professional development opportunities — Show appreciation by investing in employees' growth and development.
-Offer opportunities for skill-building, training, or career advancement, demonstrating a commitment to their long-term success.
+- Professional development opportunities — Show appreciation by investing in people development and growth opportunities.
+Offer opportunities for skills-based learning, training, or career advancement, demonstrating a commitment to their long-term success.

-Different people have different preferences when it comes to being appreciated, so conduct a survey and find out what your team prefers.
+Different people have different preferences when it comes to being appreciated, so pay attention and ask questions.
+Conducting a survey can help you find out what your team prefers.

 2. Prioritize your team’s mental health